polymode/polymode/modes/readme.md

 2. `hbtchunkmode` - represents the mode of composite head-body-tail chunks.
-These objects are commonly used to represent the functionality of the innermost chunks of the buffer. `pm-hbtchunkmode` extends `pm-chunkmode` with additional slots, most importantly:
+These objects are commonly used to represent the functionality of the innermost chunks of the buffer. `pm-inner-chunkmode` extends `pm-chunkmode` with additional slots, most importantly:
     * `head-mode` and `tail-mode`: names of emacs-modes for header/tail of the chunk
     * `head-matcher` and `tail-matcher`: regular expressions or functions to detect the header/tail

-3. `pm-hbtchunkmode-auto` - represents chunkmodes for which the mode type is not predefined and must be computed at runtime.
-This class extends `pm-hbtchunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which can be used to retrive the mode name from the header of the inner chunk.
+3. `pm-inner-chunkmode-auto` - represents chunkmodes for which the mode type is not predefined and must be computed at runtime.
+This class extends `pm-inner-chunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which can be used to retrive the mode name from the header of the inner chunk.